Frequently Asked Questions (FAQ)

 Can I bring my own furniture?

 Yes and no. You're encouraged to make your room as homey as possible.
-We've provided you with all the things we think you'll need, but if you have a favorite chair, desk, chest, or whatever, you can bring that, too.
-Some furniture cannot be removed from a room once placed there.
+We have provided you with all the essential furniture, but if you have a favorite chair, desk, chest, or whatever, you can bring that, too.
+You cannot remove any of the original furniture from the room.
 You will be charged for any missing furniture when you check out.

 Are any of the halls air-conditioned?